Description

 Risk and Exploitability

 The base CVSS score is 7.5, indicating a high severity level.
-No EPSS data is available, and the vulnerability is not listed in CISA’s KEV catalog, suggesting that large-scale exploitation has not been confirmed yet.
+The EPSS score of 0.00052 (less than 1%) suggests a very low probability of exploitation, and the vulnerability is not listed in CISA’s KEV catalog.
 The likely attack vector is remote over the network; the attacker merely needs to craft malformed GSS-API TKEY packets and send them to the server.
 Because no workaround exists, the vendor recommends applying the official patch releases: 9.18.49, 9.20.23, 9.21.22 or their security-specific equivalents.

 Remediation